-WakaLandCruise is proud to present its two newest adventures, both of which take visitors on an extraordinary journey, by Land Rover or Land Cruiser, to areas of spectacular natural beauty.
-In the safe hands of a knowledgeable cruise director, guests will have the opportunity to witness many of the traditional, cultural and mystical aspects of rural Bali.
+WakaLandCruise is proud to present its newest adventure, which takes visitors on a beautiful journey, by Land Rover or Land Cruiser, to witness the nature, culture, agriculture and mystique of rural Bali.

-Each WakaLandCruise includes transfers from / to hotel, mineral water, tea, coffee and Balinese snacks, and lunch inclusive of a fruit juice or a soft drink.
+Each Wakalandcruise includes transfers from / to hotel, mineral water, fresh young coconut drink, tea, coffee, fruit and Balinese cakes.

 For further information, please contact: